Migrant workers face joblessness, poverty on return to India, Bangladesh

 Ms Marina Sultana, director of programmes at the Dhaka-based Refugee and Migratory Movements Research Unit, asked: "Don't employers have a responsibility for their employees when a crisis erupts?
 Or do they dump their helpless workers in an even more helpless situation?"

-"An unemployed migrant will not feel secure until he or she has a steady job."

-Mr Rajan said: "A cleaner in Singapore or Dubai will not work as a cleaner in India, that's a reality."
+"A cleaner in Singapore or Dubai will not work as a cleaner in India, that's a reality," said Mr Rajan.

 He suggested that before returnees who are staying home "burn through their savings and fall in deep financial crisis", states must encourage them to invest in small businesses that also create employment.